sunny-bboy/sunny-bboy/README.md

 ## About

-BSc Quantitative Finance & Actuarial Science student at **North-West University**, specializing in the intersection of financial engineering and artificial intelligence.
+BSc Quantitative Risk Finance & Actuarial Science student at **North-West University**, specializing in the intersection of financial engineering and artificial intelligence.
 Building scalable financial technology solutions with a focus on algorithmic trading, risk management, and blockchain applications.

 ## Technical Stack